The Mental Health Impacts of Surviving COVID-19: Implications for School Mental Health Systems Leaders and Providers Part II

 - Support resources (PDF)

-- Graphic recording (general and detailed) by Rio Holaday
+- Graphic recording (download illustration as PDF) by Rio Holaday

 Derek Canty is the CEO and founder of Winning Edge, Inc., a training and facilitation company based in Las Vegas.
 Winning Edge provides training, consulting and coaching solutions to help individuals and organizations achieve maximum personal and organizational effectiveness.
 Derek is also the co-founder of College Summit now PeerForward, Inc., a national social non-profit organization that is based in Washington, DC, with seven regional offices.
 He has also developed in-school youth development tools for PeerForward that are used in classrooms around the country.
 Derek spearheaded the initial Diversity & Inclusion initiative and department, where he served as Chief Diversity Officer for two years.

 Derek has worked with over 15,000 youth in 30 major cities across the United States and internationally in three countries and was honored by his selection as one of the lead program facilitators for President Clinton's First Annual Young Adult Symposium at Georgetown University.
 Today, Derek serves as a coach, facilitator, and trainer for select non-profit organizations and corporations, assisting them in team building, leadership development, and defining/strengthening their organizational culture.